Timeline of official languages policy in Canada: General themes in official languages policy

 Official languages policies, in one form or another, have been in existence since the beginning of the European colonization of North America.
 In the early years, French was the sole language used in New France while English had been the sole language of British America.
 The First Nations continued to use their indigenous languages in their own affairs.
 There were a limited number of people who knew both a European and a native North American language, often Christian missionaries the “black robes” and the children of natives they ministered to.
 These bilinguals were called on in diplomacy, but otherwise the linguistic worlds of the settlers and the natives were largely separate.
 Without being fluent, natives and settlers often learned very rudimentary forms of each other's languages called “pidgins”.
 Pidgins, such as the Algonquian–Basque pidgin, Labrador Inuit Pidgin French, American Indian Pidgin English, and Pidgin Delaware were initially important languages of trade and diplomacy, but none of them was ever prestigious enough to be used in any other governmental context.

 The need for a considered language policy came with the absorption New France into the British Empire.
-This began with the British occupation of Acadia in 1710 followed by the conquest of Canada in 1759.
+This began with the Siege of Port Royal in 1710 followed by the conquest of New France in 1758.
 Britain was then ruling over a large population of non-English speaking white settlers.

 In what is now the eastern half of the country, some sort of accommodation was made for French during the long period of British colonial rule that followed, but at no point did the language achieve full legal and practical equality with English.
 The public reaction to this situation was one of the sources of the political instability that led to the adoption of a series of constitutions, culminating in the adoption of a federal structure in 1867 as a way of allowing the two languages to have different levels of official status in different provinces.